rustyeddy/rustyeddy.com/content/_index.md

 #### About Me

-I am a Sofware Engineer for Hire.
-I specialize in systems architecture and software design and leading teams.
-However, I also program pretty much every day because it is what I love to do.
+I am a Sofware Engineer and Team Leader for Hire.
+I specialize in systems architecture and improving the software process for companies in the Robotics, IoT and Manufacturing space.

-I specialize in developing software for physical systems.
-Things like micro-controllers, realtime communications, firmware.
-IoT has me doing a lot of cloud automation as well.
+I enjoy developing software for physical systems using micro-controllers (Raspberry PI, Arduino, esp32), realtime communications (i2c, websockets, MQTT), and embedded firmware.

+IoT has me doing a lot of cloud automation, systems administration as well. some interesting operational challenges managing a fleet of devices.

+> There is nothing like writing a program to bring a piece of hardware
+> to life!

+Languages and Technologies I work with regularly include (but not limited to): Go, REST API & Websockets, JavaScript and Vue.
+Python and Flask.
+TCP/IP, Ansible, Digital Ocean, GCP & AWS for DevOps and cloud Automation.

+> I stay up to date on emerging technologies, and adapt as necessary,
+> while at the same time avoid the distraction of the new and shiney.

 I live in Huntington Beach CA, with my family, contribute to maker projects and tinker with home and vehical automation when I am not